wavded/ogre/readme.md

 ## Requirements

-Ogre requires the command line tool *ogr2ogr* to be installed:
+Ogre requires the command line tool *ogr2ogr* to be installed: (for best support install the latest version)

 Ubuntu 9.04+